TheMangoMamba/metasploitable-vsftpd/metasploitable_vsftpd_full_writeup.md

 ## 📌 Overview

-This project covers two methods of exploiting the vsftpd 2.3.4 backdoor vulnerability (CVE-2011-2523) on Metasploitable 2:
+This project covers two methods of exploiting the vsftpd 2.3.4 backdoor vulnerability (CVE-2011-2523) on Metasploitable 2.
+This specific vulnerability is due to a backdoor introduced by a malicious actor in this particular version of vsftpd.

 - **Manual exploitation** using basic tools like `telnet` and `netcat`
 - **Automated exploitation** using `msfconsole` (Metasploit Framework)